Tidermène

 Tidermène is a village and cercle in Ménaka Region of southeastern Mali.
 In the 2009 census it had a population of 5,816.
 Its area is approximately 29,000 square kilometers.
-It was previously a commune in Ménaka Cercle but was promoted to the status of a cercle when Ménaka Region was implemented in 2016.
+It was previously a commune in Ménaka Cercle but was promoted to the status of a cercle when Ménaka Region was created in 2016.
 From 2001 to 2016 the commune of Alata was separated from Tidermène.
+On 12 April 2023, the town was seized by the Islamic State in the Sahel.